-Once you decide to proceed we will prepare the home loan application and provide this to you in order to sign off and only then will we submit the application and follow it through to settlement.
-While the process is the same as for resident applicants there are delays due to time zones and the need for some documents to be mailed/couriered.
-We strongly suggest that you allow 6 weeks for settlement and ensure that your contract of sale reflects this.
+While the process is the same as for resident applicants there are often delays and so we strongly suggest that you allow 6 weeks for settlement and ensure that your contract of sale reflects this.

-When it comes to policy or requirements no two lenders are the same and some do impose restrictions eg:
+When it comes to policy or requirements no two lenders are the same:

 - some foreign currency incomes are not acceptable – this can be due to instability or taxation issues